Concrete Flooring That Looks Like Wood

 • Cost-Effective: More affordable than both hardwood and LVP.

-• Durable: Scratch and fade resistant, making it suitable for busy households.
+• Durable: Scratch and fade-resistant, making it suitable for busy households.

 • Versatile Designs: Available in a wide variety of wood-like styles.